russhustle/leetpattern/docs/plan_graph_study/standard_traversal.md

 ## 797. All Paths From Source to Target

+- Return all possible paths from `source` to `target`.

 ```python
 --8<-- "0797_all_paths_from_source_to_target.py"
 ```

 ## 1192.
 Critical Connections in a Network

+- Return all critical connections in the network.

 ```python
 --8<-- "1192_critical_connections_in_a_network.py"